-The Government of Canada shall provide the Agency with reports as detailed in Articles 60 to 69 in respect of nuclear material subject to safeguards under this Agreement.
+The Government of Denmark shall provide the Agency with reports as detailed in articles 60-69 in respect of nuclear material subject to safeguards under this Agreement.

-Reports shall be made in English or French.
+Reports shall be made in English, French, Russian or Spanish, except as otherwise specified in the Subsidiary Arrangements.

-Reports shall be based on the records kept in accordance with Articles 51 to 58 and shall consist, as appropriate, of accounting reports and special reports.
+Reports shall be based on the records kept in accordance with articles 51-58 and shall consist, as appropriate, of accounting reports and special reports.